 2. COMPENSATION

 The Consultant shall invoice the Company for Services and Additional Services in arrears, in accordance with the hourly fee schedule attached hereto as Exhibit B. In addition, the Company agrees to reimburse the Consultant for its properly documented expenses in accordance with the terms of this Section and Section 3, below.
-All payments under this Agreement shall bequoted and payable in Australian dollars.
-The Consultant’s invoices for reimbursement of expenses must include copies of third-party invoices (including value-added taxes, sales, use or district taxes or equivalent invoices where necessary), vouchers, receipts and other appropriate supporting documents as the Company reasonably requires.
+All payments under this Agreement shall be payable in Australian dollars.
+The Consultant’s invoices for reimbursement of expenses must include copies of third-party invoices, vouchers, receipts and other appropriate supporting documents as the Company reasonably requires.
 Payment of such duly supported invoices shall be made within thirty (30) days of invoice submission and in respect of payments not received within such thirty (30) days, the Consultant shall be entitled to charge interest at the rate of 1.5% per month.
 If the Company disputes any item in an invoice, then the Client will pay the undisputed part of the invoice.
 The Company will notify the Consultant of any disputed item and the Company and the Consultant will use all reasonable efforts to settle the disputed item.
 The Consultant will include a previously disputed item so settled in its next monthly invoice.
+All payments shall be made by wire transfer to such account as the Consultant shall specify in writing to the Company.

 3. REIMBURSEMENT OF EXPENSES

 The Company shall only reimburse the Consultant for properly documented expenses incurred with the prior written approval of the Company, provided that no such written approval shall be necessary in respect of international telex, facsimile, and telephone costs incurred in connection with the performance of the Services and the Additional Services hereunder.
 Facsimile, copying, mileage, materials, equipment and subcontractor charges will be billed to Company at the Consultant’s usual rates for its clients.
 All living and office expenses as well as (but not limited to) insurance and medical expenses will be for the exclusive account of the Consultant.